 SCREEN: Optical configuration settings being selected.
 TXT: Adjust the laser power and detector sensitivity as needed

 Install the microscope stage top incubator and secure it with screws [1].
 Fill the internal water bath with sterile double-distilled water [2].
-Then, securely install the top heater and turn on the power supply for the stage heater, bath heater, and lens heater [3].
+Then, install the top heater and turn on the power supply for the stage heater, bath heater, and lens heater [3].

 Talent securing the microscope stage incubator with screws.